Is Redbubble Worth it? Pros and Cons For Artists Explained

 Disclaimer: When you buy something via my affiliate links I earn from qualifying purchases and sometimes earn a commission, at no extra cost to you.
 I am an Amazon Associate among others.
 I only recommend trusted sites.

 As of 1st May 2023, Redbubble has announced a new pricing structure.
 There are now 3 membership tiers, Standard, Premium, and Pro accounts.
 Standard plans are no longer free.
-The amendments are explained at the end of the article.
+Scroll to the end for the current situation.

 What is Redbubble?